 Q. Is there any cost?

-No. The COVID-19 Student Loan Aid tool has just been made free-of-charge to the public to improve the application process during this time of crisis.
-We will never sell users data.
+No. The COVID-19 Student Loan Aid tool has just been made free-of-charge to the public to improve the IDR application process during this time of crisis.
+We never sell user data.

 Q. Can borrowers really reduce loan payments to zero?

 Yes. income-driven repayment plans base payments on income level at the time of application, so if a borrower (or their spouse) has lost a job, they may qualify for waiving payments altogether for 12 months at a time.
 If a borrower has had their income reduced, through a cutback on hours or taking lower-wage employment, the payment would scale according to the new income at time of application.